gxshub/cargo-tracker-0.1/README.md

 ### The Kafka Consumer API

-Similarly, the consume events from a Kafka topic, the following three parts are included in the source code of **Tracking Microservice**.
+Similarly, the following _three_ parts in the source code of **Tracking Microservice** relate to consuming events from Kafka topics.

-The Kafka binders are defined in the file [`application.properties`](./trackingms/src/main/resources/application.properties):
+(1) The Kafka binders are defined in the file [`application.properties`](./trackingms/src/main/resources/application.properties):
 ```properties
 spring.cloud.stream.kafka.binder.brokers=localhost:9092
 spring.cloud.stream.bindings.cargoBookingChannel.destination=cargobookings